neon-bindings/rfcs/text/0000-exception-safe-event-handlers.md

 Currently the `neon::event` module is protected by a feature flag, and can't be made generally available until we resolve the problem that it has no way to handle JavaScript exceptions.

-We should separately propose a `try_catch()` API for wrapping computations that might throw JavaScript exceptions in a closure and converting the result of the computation in a `Result`.
+We should separately propose a `try_catch()` API for wrapping computations that might throw JavaScript exceptions in a closure and converting the result of the computation into a `Result`.
 We could leave the `neon::event` API as-is and just tell people to use that.
 But the high-level API would be less ergonomic, since you'd commonly have to wrap everything in a `try_catch`.
 Also it seems better to decouple the two APIs and release `neon::event` without having to design and implement a complete `try_catch` solution.

+Another benefit of `try_catch()` would be to avoid C++ in the implementation of this API.
+But that's not a blocker, just a way to eventually streamline the implementation.

 # Unresolved questions
 [unresolved]: #unresolved-questions